 Firstly, for the vast majority of recreational anglers, a spinning reel is much easier to use.
 This fact remains.

 Even though braking technology has improved in casting reels, it remains true that a spin reel is far easier to use.

-For the average angler, spin gives nothing up in performance, target access, or fish fighting credentials.
+For the average angler, a spinning reel gives nothing up in performance, target access, or fish fighting credentials.

 On the contrary, by virtue of the fact that spinning reels are easier to master, performance is likely better.

-By and large, those anglers who refine their kit to a point where it is perfect for every considerable fishing input, are those anglers with the highest of advanced skills.
+Anglers who refine their kit to a point where it is perfect for every considerable fishing location, are those anglers with the highest advanced skills.

-They extract peak performance from both reel styles consistently.
+They can extract peak performance from both reel styles consistently.

 A casting reel delivers advantages when rapid flipping and pitching, while on the move, drifting, or slow motoring.

-However, there is no benefit when every third cast requires intervention to deal with a bird’s nest.
+However, there is no benefit when some casts require intervention to deal with a bird’s nest.

 Modern, lightweight bass spinning reels can be flipped and pitched under low hanging structure.

 The moral of the story is this: Don’t let somebody try to convince you casting reels are better for bass.
-The notion is ostensibly incorrect.
+The notion is evidently incorrect.